VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Model name: Probability matrix that a person in each age group is in one of several hundred regular household types
   + Model type: Tabulation of data
   + Estimation data: inst/extdata/pums_households.csv, inst/extdata/pums_persons.csv
-  + Estimation approach: Package Build
+  + Estimation method: Package Build
   + Estimation script: R/CreateHouseholds.R, R/CreateEstimationDatasets.R
-  + Output model object: data/HtProb_HtAp.rda
+  + Model object: data/HtProb_HtAp.rda
   + Notes: This module develops a table of probabilities processed in two scripts from Census PUMS data.
 The data in the package are for Oregon.

 ####  PredictIncome